The Olympic bumper plates used in competition weightlifting are colorful – and this is no accident.

 The colors allow someone to quickly and easily visually identify the amount of weight loaded on the bar.

 Who sets the standards for these colors?
 The International Weightlifting Federation (IWF) sets the specifications and rules for the equipment used in all Olympic weightlifting competition.
+The International Powerlifting Federation (IPF) requires a similar color code.

 And this is where we get the weight plate color coding required by the IWF: